 Volatility or lack of positive performance in our stock price may also affect our ability to attract and retain our key employees.
 Many of our senior management personnel and other key employees have become, or will soon become, vested in a substantial amount of stock or stock options.
-Employees may be more likely to leave us if the shares they own or the shares underlying their vested options have significantly appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options, or, conversely, if the exercise prices of the options that they hold are significantly above the market price of our Common Shares.
+Employees may be more likely to leave us if the shares they own or the shares underlying their vested options have significantly appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options that they hold are significantly above the market price of our Common Shares.
 If we are unable to appropriately incentivize and retain our employees through equity compensation, or if we need to increase our compensation expenses in order to appropriately incentivize and retain our employees, our business, operating results and financial condition would be adversely impacted.